AlmogDob/Vector_Field_Simulaitor/README.md

 # Vector Field Simulaitor
-This is a [C] program that can visualize Vector Field using the SDL library.
+This C program can visualize Vector fields using the SDL library.

 ## How to use
 To add your vector field you need to add a function that accepts a vec2 and returns vec2.